Battle of Thiepval Ridge: Analysis

-German accounts of the battle conclude that the break-ins north-west of Courcelette and just east of Thiepval led to the defeat.
-Lack of reserves forced the 7th Division to retreat in the east and the success of the British 11th Division allowed Thiepval to be outflanked from the right, with the loss of the village and most of the garrison, the British advancing 1000–2000 yd on the 6000 yd front attacked.
+German accounts conclude that the break-ins north-west of Courcelette and just east of Thiepval led to the defeat.
+Lack of reserves forced the 7th Division to retreat in the east and the success of the 11th (Northern) Division allowed Thiepval to be outflanked from the right, with the loss of the village and most of the garrison, the British advancing 1000–2000 yd on the 6000 yd front attacked.
 The British pushed on in the next few days towards Stuff and Schwaben redoubts, where the Germans were eventually dislodged in the Battle of the Ancre Heights, which began on 1 October.
 Apart from here and at Sailly-Saillisel in the French Sixth Army area, Bazentin ridge had been captured, giving ground observation of the upper Ancre river and the spurs and valleys on the north bank.
-The British made better use of their artillery, while German artillery ammunition consumption in September rose to 4.1 million shells from 1.5 million in August but had less effect, much of the ammunition being used inefficiently on unobserved area bombardments, while defensive barrage fire was limited to three-minute periods; up to 25 per cent of the German guns became unserviceable in battle due to mechanical failure.
+The British made better use of their artillery, while German artillery ammunition consumption in September rose to 4.1 million shells from 1.5 million in August but had less effect, much of the ammunition being used inefficiently on unobserved area bombardments, while defensive barrage fire was limited to three-minute periods; up to 25 per cent of the German guns broke down in battle due to mechanical failure.